vikashoo7/Question/linux.md

     What is the default time for ssh to time out.

-    How to check whether the  server is virtual or physical?
+    * How to check whether the  server is virtual or physical? we can use the below cammand to find the virtual or physical
+            #dmidecode -t system

-    Do we need ip tables if we already configured firewall on network?
+    * Do we need ip tables if we already configured firewall on network? iptables provides the security on OS level.
+This will secure OS.

-    How to shutdown the server at 6.00 AM.?
+    * How to shutdown the server at 6.00 AM.? we can set the the shutdown command in crontab

-    A server is not pinging, how to troubleshoot?
+    * A server is not pinging, how to troubleshoot? we can use the below steps:
+        1. check if the traceroute is reachable to the server. if not then there might be network issue
+        2. we will check the server in console.

-    What is the difference in Access time and modified time?
+    * What is the difference in Access time and modified time?
+        Access time - it is the time when the file was last accessed or read.
+        Modified time - it is the time when last modified.

-    What is the user of strace command?
+    * What is the use of strace command? strace is a diagnostic, debugging and instructional userspace utility for Linux.

-    What is the configuration file for postfix?
+    * What is the configuration file for postfix? we can follow the below steps
+        1. install the posfix package
+            #yum install postfix
+        2. edit the "/etc/postfix/main.cf" file and provide the relay host relayhost = mailrelay.comcast.com
+        3. Restart the service
+            #systemctl start postfix

-    How to scan the disk new disk?
+    * How to scan the disk new disk? we can use the below command to scan the disk
+            #echo "- - -" > /sys/class/scsi_host/host0/scan
+            # for i in ls /sys/class/scsi_host/;do echo "- - -" >/sys/class/scsi_host/${i}/scan; done
+                The dashes act as wildcards meaning "rescan everything".
+                The three values stand for
+                    1. channel,
+	                2. SCSI target ID, and
+	                3. LUN.

-    What is the time for load average?
-It will 1 10 15 in sec.
+    * What is the time for load average?
+It will 1 10 15 in sec. it is the total number of request executing to the total number of request waiting in the queue.

-    What is sar -b?
+    * What is sar -b?
+        it is will deisplay the report for I/O  information.

+    * What is the procedure id 1and 0?
+        1 - is the process id for init/systemd
+        0 - is the UID for root

+    * What is the difference in /bin and /sbin
+        /bin - it contains all the user related commands /sbin - it contains all the system admin commands

+    * How to check the active connection for a directory? we can use "lsof" to check the active connection.
+            #lsof /directory

+    * What is the difference between who and w? who - it will display all the user currently logged in the server w - it will display all the user currently logged in the server and tell what the user is doing.

+    * What is the difference between the /var/log and /var/log/secure ?
+        /var/log - contains all the logs
+        /var/log/secure - contains user realted logs

+    * What is the location for systemctl?
+        The location of systemctl "/etc/systemd"

+    * What is the default configuration file for kick start?
+        "anaconda-ks.cfg"

+    * What is the 5 column in the cron tab?
+        1. minutes
+        2. hours
+        3. day
+        4. month
+        5. week
+        6. commands

+    * What is systemd?
+        This is the first process to start in the server.

+    * What is the minimum/default memory taken by SSH?
+        4MB

+    * Is all patch required server reboot?
+        No, All patch do not required reboot.

+    * How to troubleshoot if we are not able to ping, ssh to the server.
+Consider there is no issue with ssh service, firewall?
+        1. Tracerooute the server
+        2. get the console and see what is the issue

+    * How to disable CPU and memory from the OS side?
+        Below commads disable the CPU3 from the server.
+            #echo 0 > /sys/devices/system/cpu/cpu3/online

+    * How to allow or deny a specific host based on the service?
+        We can mention the service in the "/etc/hosts.deny" file

+    What is the difference in OS migration and OS patching?
+    How to store the dmesg log automatically.
+    After patching, the kernel is going with kernel panic error?
     What is the SNMP?
 What is the default 2 port for SNMP?

     What is the difference between RAID1 and RAID 0?
     How to change in the LVM with the linear to mirror to the Raid?

-    What is the procedure id 1and 0?
-    What is the difference in /bin and /sbin

-    What is the difference in OS migration and OS patching?

-    How to check the active connection for a directory?
-    How to store the dmesg log automatically.
-    What is the difference between who and w?
-    What is the difference between the var/log and /usr/ log ?
-    What is the port for telnet?

-    What is the location for systemctl?
-    What is the default configuration file for kick start?
-    What is the 5 column in the cron tab?
-    What is systemd?

-    What is the minimum/default memory taken by SSH?

     what are the different type of os installation?
-    Is all patch required server reboot?
-    How to troubleshoot if we are not able to ping, ssh to the server.
-Consider there is no issue with ssh service, firewall, After patching, the kernel is going with kernel panic error?

-    How to allow or deny a specific host based on the service?
     What is the port of samba?
     How to check the system performance issue?

-    How to scan a lun?

     How to run the command in the remote server with password less?
     How to perform the patching?